Unleash/unleash/website/docs/how-to/how-to-create-feature-toggles.md

 [Variants](../reference/feature-toggle-variants.md) give you the ability to further target your users and split them into groups of your choosing, such as for A/B testing.
 On the toggle overview page, select the variants tab.
 Use the "new variant" button to add the variants that you want.

 ![](/img/create-toggle-add-variants.png)

+[^1]: Prior to Unleash 4.21, "create/edit variants" was a project-level permission instead of an environment-level permission.